panva/node-oidc-provider/docs/README.md

 [OIDC Back-Channel Logout 1.0](https://openid.net/specs/openid-connect-backchannel-1_0-final.html)

 Specifies whether Back-Channel Logout capabilities shall be enabled.
-When enabled, the authorization server shall support propagating end-user logouts initiated by relying parties to clients that were involved throughout the lifetime of the terminated session.
+When enabled, the authorization server shall support propagating end-user logout events to clients that were involved throughout the lifetime of the terminated session.

 _**default value**_: